soultice/fips/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

+## ⚠️ Security Warning

+**FIPS plugins are extremely powerful and can execute arbitrary code on your system.** Plugins have full access to:
+- File system (read/write any file)
+- Network (make HTTP requests to internal/external services)
+- System commands (execute any command the server user can run)
+- Environment variables (access secrets, API keys, credentials)

+**DO NOT:**
+- Use untrusted plugins in production
+- Allow user input to control plugin arguments
+- Run FIPS with elevated privileges unless necessary
+- Expose plugin-enabled endpoints to untrusted networks

+See [`plugins/system_callout/SECURITY.md`](plugins/system_callout/SECURITY.md) for detailed security considerations.

 ## About

 Fips provides three different functionalities: It can function as a Fake data server, it can function as a simple proxy server, and it can be a mixture of both, manipulating responses on the fly - defined by your own rules.
 As such, Fips is best used if you wish to quickly setup an endpoint and test it in your application - the backend work is currently blocked?
 No problem.
 Start the application and host a mock endpoint while proxying the remainders of your endpoints to the actual backend.